Nairobi National Park

 Additionally, the park is ideal for nature observation and picnics, making it a great destination not only for safari enthusiasts but also for those looking to relax and immerse themselves in the beauty of the great outdoors.

-Best Seasons to Visit and Accessibility
+Best time to visit and access

 The best time to visit Lake Nakuru is during the dry season, which spans from June to March.
 Wildlife observation is particularly rewarding between July and October, as well as January and February, when animals tend to gather around water sources.
 During the rainy season (April–May and November–December), the lake's water levels rise, leading to a decrease in flamingo numbers, but visitors can still enjoy the lush, green landscapes.